 Android is a little more difficult.

 The standard .ovpn configuration file from ExpressVPN will not work on the official OpenVPN Connect Android app because the OpenVPN Connect app does not support connecting to a server that uses the fragment directive.
 And ExpressVPN is using the fragment directive in their config.

-The method described here will no longer work after June 30, 2019 when ExpressVPN disables manual OpenVPN TCP connections.
-The alternative is to use the OpenVPN by Arne Schwabe app with the UDP config files (this version supports the fragment directive).
+However, there is an alternative.
+You can use the OpenVPN by Arne Schwabe app with the standard UDP config files (this version supports the fragment directive).

 For this tutorial, I am going to show you how to modify the config file for TCP so it can be used with the official OpenVPN Connect app (I will need to do this for iOS anyway because there is no OpenVPN app for iOS that supports the fragment directive).
 Download OpenVPN Connect from the Play Store.
 Or, download it here if you are in China without another VPN already installed.
 You can either download the .ovpn file on your computer to edit (and then transfer it to your Android).
 Or, you can download and edit directly on your Android.
 I am going to download the file directly on my Android and edit it using the QuickEdit app.
 Save the .ovpn file to your Android's storage after you have made the changes.
 Open the OpenVPN Connect app and then tap on the + symbol to import a new server.

 Then choose the .ovpn file that you edited in step 3 and tap IMPORT on the top right.